ali050786/agentic-ux-platform/project_documentation.md

           }
         }, '*');
       } catch (err) {
-        alert("❌ Failed to fetch design.
+        alert("Error: Failed to fetch design.
 Check the token and try again.");
       }
     };
   </script>